prashanthw360/IndoorNav1/README.md

 # NaaS: Navigation as a Service
 ## Objectives:
-▪ To develop a mobile application which provides indoor navigation facility for customers through Bluetooth beacons inside vast buildings like malls, airports, etc.
+<ul>To develop a mobile application which provides indoor navigation facility for
+customers through Bluetooth beacons inside vast buildings like malls, airports, etc.
-▪ To easily evacuate people from buildings during catastrophes.
+<ul>To easily evacuate people from buildings during catastrophes.
-▪ To aid the customers in making better decisions at while buying products at their fingertips.
+<ul>To aid the customers in making better decisions at while buying products at their
+fingertips.
-▪ To utilize the beacon technology for helping businesses to grow and to understand their customers better.
+<ul>To utilize the beacon technology for helping businesses to grow and to understand
+their customers better.

 ## Development